Best 9mm Pistols [2026]: Home Defense, Competition, and CCW

 Specs

-You can’t really have an article like this without mentioning the Glock G19.
-It’s still considered the gold standard when it comes to compact CCW by many.
+You can't really have an article like this without mentioning the Glock G19.
+It's still considered the gold standard for compact concealed carry guns by many.

 I would probably have been hunted down by an angry mob and burned at the stake if I didn’t include a Glock somewhere on this list.
 But all seriousness aside, the Glock 19’s place on this list is well deserved.